desmondfowler/home-lab/EQUIPMENT.md

 #### Server-ish?
 Devices

 I have an old Intel i5-6500 laptop with 8Gb of RAM, and 1GB networking that I've installed Proxmox on to play around with before dipping my toes into any more purchasing.
-The name of this machine is "lapprox" which is a play on "laptop" and "Proxmox."
-I am very clever, I know. lapprox was configured to have a static IP address, which I also set as a DHCP reservation (for ease of remembering) in the Asus router.
+The name of this machine is "lapprox" which is a play on "laptop" and "Proxmox." lapprox was configured to have a static IP address, which I also set as a DHCP reservation (for ease of remembering) in the Asus router.
 It has a very small, ~100GB SSD that Proxmox itself is loaded on, as well as a 1TB hard drive that I set up to be VM storage, along with any ISOs or anything else I need to store locally.
 This was good experience in learning how to set up Linux devices, especially non-standard distributions, over the command line.

+02/2025 Update: I purchased an HP Prodesk 400 G6 with an i5-10500T, 16Gb of RAM, and a 1Tb M.2 SSD.
+That is now the main Proxmox host, with the laptop being converted into a Proxmox Backup server, using its 1Tb HDD as backup storage.

 #### IOT Devices